-ZTE aiming to grow U.S. market share with higher-end devices, carrier partnershipsAlex Wagner - Deputy Managing Editor, News Desk
+ZTE aiming to grow U.S. market share with higher-end devices, carrier partnershipsAlex Wagner - Editorial Director of News and Content

 Here in the U.S., ZTE is a manufacturer that's usually associated with lower-end devices that don't often get much of the spotlight from carriers.
 That's something that the company is hoping to change in the future, though, as Executive Vice President He Shiyou recently told the Wall Street Journal that ZTE is planning to bring higher-end devices to the U.S. and improve its ties with our operators.
 ZTE's goal is to make the U.S. smartphone market its top source of smartphone revenue, a spot that's currently occupied by China, which accounts for around 40 percent of its phone revenue.
 While ZTE didn't provide exact figures for its Chinese revenue, it did say that it's "a little bit higher than double" its U.S. revenue.

 One of the ways that ZTE hopes to grow its presence in the U.S. is by becoming a "strategic partner" with the four major carriers.
 That title, according to ZTE's He, would mean that his company has 15 percent of the operator's business.
 ZTE's current U.S. market share is said to sit at around five percent.